Yitzhak Yedid: Musical style and influences

+Yedid's creative output spans three principal areas: works for the classical concert stage, compositions that incorporate or facilitate improvisation, and pizmonim and liturgical music for synagogue use.
+While rooted in contemporary classical practice, his music draws upon Jewish liturgical traditions, Middle Eastern musical aesthetics, and improvisational approaches, creating connections between sacred and secular, written and spontaneous forms of musical expression.
+Characteristic features of his music include the use of maqam-derived melodic materials, microtonality, cantorial idioms, jazz improvisation, and contemporary classical techniques, reflecting his interest in synthesising diverse musical traditions.

+Yedid has cited Arabic music as an important influence on his compositional language:

 When I was a child I went to the Syrian synagogue, where you hear all the melodies in the Arabic scales.
 I'm using microtonality in my compositions, and also using the Hassidic and Orthodox Jewish scales.
 This is all with free jazz and classical music, in equal parts.